louis-ade/PersonalTN-IFST/README.md

 ### Step 3: Connect to Your Servers

-Once Terraform is finished, it will print out the addresses and hostnames of your new VMs.
+Once Terraform is finished, it will print out the addresses of your new VMs.

 1.  **Install Tailscale** on your local computer from the [Tailscale downloads page](https://tailscale.com/download/).
 2. Log in with the same account you used for the API key.